dapplets/dapplet-docs/docs/ex13-shared-state.md

   }
   ```

-  Here to the `overlay.open` method we pass an optional parameter - **id**.
-Then we can get it in the overlay and use for getting and setting appropriate part of the state.
+  Here we pass an optional parameter - **id** to the `overlay.open` method.
+Then we can get it in the overlay and use for getting and setting an appropriate part of the state.

 The entire `activate` method: